HL7/fhir-us-ndh/input/pagecontent/exchange-examples.md

 ##### Practitioner and Networks.
 Practitioners have the flexibility to engage in multiple insurance networks concurrently.
 They are also afforded the liberty to disengage from a network or integrate into a new one.
 The NDH has established infrastructure, utilizing PractitionerRole, to facilitate these transitions.

-In the duration from June 1, 2023, to December 31, 2023, a practitioner, referred to as NetworkPPOandHMO PractitionerOne, is actively involved in both the PPO and HMO networks, under the administration of OMPN, an organization responsible for managing payer networks.
+In the duration from June 1, 2023, to December 31, 2023, a practitioner, referred to as Network1andNetwork2 PractitionerOne, is actively involved in both the Network1 and Network2, under the administration of OMPN, an organization responsible for managing payer networks.

-However, by the end of 2023, the practitioner plans to withdraw from the PPO network.
-Meanwhile, the practitioner commenced their affiliation with the HMO network on June 1, 2023.
+However, by the end of 2023, the practitioner plans to withdraw from the Network1.
+Meanwhile, the practitioner commenced their affiliation with the Network2 on June 1, 2023.

 <figure>